 Google Calendar: Using Technology to increase independence in TBI survivors

 Could Google Calendar present an innovative solution to the memory loss symptoms commonly experienced after Traumatic Brain Injury (TBI)?
-To find out, a research team is trialling the application with TBI patients.
+A research team is trialling the application with TBI patients.

 Reviewing Developments in Assistive Technology